Financial Advice

 then search the market to find the best provider for the job.
 Arguably, you wouldn't want to use any other type of adviser.

-the one that's best for you.
 Some IFAs tend to be 'general practitioners' while others focus more heavily on certain areas of expertise.

 more honest and try to do a better job for their clients than some IFAs (albeit they probably can't give ideal advice due to the restriction of being tied).